-- A. The City of Burbank ("City") is amending regulations on single-family development in R-1 and R-1-H single family residential zones and nonconforming structures to remove inconsistencies and redundant information and incorporate needed definitions to provide greater clarity, as well as implement more objective standards and design criteria that collectively facilitate better design for new single-family dwellings including additions and remodel of existing homes; the proposed zone text amendment will also enable a more streamlined review these types of projects. - B. The City Council adopted Ordinance No. 17-3,890 on January 24, 2017 updating development standards for single-family developments in R-1 and R-1-H zones in order to regulate mass and bulk of new single-family residential dwellings as well as additions and remodels of homes that had the potential to adversely impact the neighborhood character of single-family residential zones. - C. Since the implementation of updated standards regulating development of single-family dwellings in R-1 and R-1-H zones in 2017, City staff has received numerous concerns regarding regulatory constraints that the new regulations have created for small-scale additions and remodels.
-All proposals for remodels and additions are reviewed pursuant to the single family residential development standards, but the triggers related to permitted square footage of these projects versus the triggers for requiring a single family development permit have extended planning processing time for these type of developments in R-1 and R-1-H single family residential zones without significantly improving the overall design of a project. - D. The City acknowledges the need to address concerns regarding extended planning ATTACHMENT 1-1 processing time for additions, remodels, and constructions in R-1 and R-1-H single family residential zones.
+- A. The City of Burbank ("City") is amending regulations on single-family development in R-1 and R-1-H single family residential zones and nonconforming structures to remove inconsistencies and redundant information, incorporate needed definitions, and provide greater clarity in the thresholds that trigger a Single Family Development Permit as well as implementing more objective standards and design criteria that collectively facilitate better design for new single-family dwellings as well as the additions to, and remodel of existing homes; the proposed zone text amendment will also enable a more streamlined review these types of projects. - B. The City Council adopted Ordinance No. 17-3,890 on January 24, 2017 updating development standards for single-family developments in R-1 and R-1-H zones in order to regulate mass and bulk of new single-family residential dwellings as well as additions and remodels of homes that had the potential to adversely impact the neighborhood character of single-family residential zones. - C. Since the implementation of updated standards regulating development of single-family dwellings in R-1 and R-1-H zones in 2017, City staff has received numerous concerns regarding regulatory constraints that the new regulations have created for small-scale additions and remodels.
+All proposals for remodels and additions are reviewed pursuant to the single family residential development standards, but the triggers related to permitted square footage of these projects versus the triggers for requiring a single family development permit have extended planning processing time for these type of developments in R-1 and R-1-H single family residential zones without significantly improving the overall design of a project. - D. The City acknowledges the need to address concerns regarding extended planning processing time for additions, remodels, and constructions in R-1 and R-1-H single family residential zones. - E. The proposed ordinance incorporates text that facilitates objective and consistent application of zoning text and removes regulatory constraints for small scale single-family developments and one-story single family homes that maintain an overall design, inclusive of overall mass and scale, that is consistent with the scale and character of the City's existing single-family residential neighborhoods.